Hispanics and Latinos in Colorado

 Hispanic and Latino Coloradans are residents of the state of Colorado who are of Hispanic or Latino ancestry.
-As of 2020, Hispanics and Latinos of any race made up 21% of the state's population, or 1,269,520 of the state's total 5,770,545 residents.
+As of 2020, Hispanics and Latinos of any race made up 21% of the state's population, or 1,269,520 of the state's 5,770,545 residents.

 History

+1598- During Juan de Oñate's expedition from Mexico, following the Rio Grande del Norte north, he claimed all of the river's drainage for Spain.

 1694- The New Mexico governor Diego de Vargas traveled to present-day Colorado, following the Rio Grande to a tributary, Culebra Creek.
 He recorded several toponyms, including Colorado River.

 1706- Juan de Ulibarri claimed the west of present-day Colorado for Spain.
 Western Colorado was incorporated into Santa Fe de Nuevo México.
-In 1762- After the Seven Years' War, France ceded western Louisiana to Spain, including eastern Colorado.
+In 1762, after the Seven Years' War, France ceded western Louisiana to Spain, including eastern Colorado.

 1776- The Domínguez-Escalante expedition took place in northern New Spain.
 Led by friars Silvestre Velez de Escalante and Francisco Atanacio Dominguez, the expedition team sought a route linking Santa Fe to Monterey.
 They travelled through northern New Mexico, Colorado and Utah.